 Cyberbullying is a major concern for parents and teachers.
 The Department of Education's Anti-bullying site offers advice to parents and teachers on how identify and respond to cyberbullying to keep children and young people safe online.

-When trying to keep children and young people safe online, prevention is always better than cure, but when cyberbullying does happen it is important that parents, teachers and children and young people know how to respond and where they can go to get help.
+When trying to keep children and young people safe online, prevention is always better than cure.
+When cyberbullying does happen it is important that parents, teachers and young people know how to respond and where they can go to get help.

 How to respond to cyber-bullying

 The Department of Education’s Anti-bullying website refers to cyber-bullying as the act of bullying behaviour using the internet or digital devices.
 It might include: